 Still want Google Maps on iPhone?

-We recently published these guidelines for running Google Maps on your iPhone.
-Now a hacker has managed to get Google Maps running on an iPhone running iOS 6.
+A hacker has managed to get Google Maps running on an iPhone running iOS 6.
 Though Ryan Petrich describes it as “still crashy” and not yet ready for the public, reports CultofMac.
 Your mobile device must be jailbroken for the hack to work.
-There is a YouTube video showing his methods.

 In related news, Google has just updated eMaps, an application that gives you easy access to Google Maps.
 It provides street maps, satellite photos, hybrid and terrain views, as well as street-level views of locations in many countries around the world.